 1. LOCATION: The property is located in the southern portion of the City of La Pine.
-The property is Lot 9 of the Evans Way Estates Phase 1 subdivision.
-The site address is 51285 Erling Drive, and is further identified as Deschutes County Tax Assessors Map and lot 221014CD00208.
+The property is Lot 42 of the Oksenholt Estates subdivision.
+The site address is 51209 Erling Drive, and is further identified as Deschutes County Tax Assessors Map and lot 221014CD00340.

 - 2. ZONING AND COMPREHENSIVE PLAN DESIGNATIONS: The subject property is designated Residential Single Family (RSF) on both the Comprehensive Plan and Zoning maps. - 3.
-SITE DESCRIPTION AND SURROUNDING DEVELOPMENT: The property is .25 acres in size, rectangular in shape, and level.
-It is part of the recently developed Evans Way Estates Phase 1 subdivision.
-The Heath Drive right-of-way (to the north) has been developed with streets, sidewalks, a water main, a sewer main and franchise utilities.
-The Hallie Way right-of-way (to the west) has been developed with streets, sidewalks, a water main, a sewer main and franchise utilities.
+SITE DESCRIPTION AND SURROUNDING DEVELOPMENT: The property is .23 acres in size, rectangular in shape, and level.
+It is part of the recently developed Oksenholt Estates subdivision.
+The abutting Bassett Drive and Erling Drive rights-of-way (to the south and east) have been developed with streets, sidewalks, water mains, sewer mains and franchise utilities.
+One water service and one sewer service have been extended to the property